rsksmart/ri-aggregation/infrastructure/exit-tool/README.md

 - `Docker` and `docker-compose`.
 - 20+ GB of free space.
 In order to create an exit proof, the universal cryptographical setup must be downloaded (~8GB), and besides that there should be enough space to fit the whole zkSync chain.
-- Access to the Web3 API (e.g. provided by Ethereum node or Infura) in order to gather data from Ethereum blockchain.
+- Access to the Web3 API (e.g. provided by Rootstock node or Infura) in order to gather data from Rootstock blockchain.

 ## Mechanics